Biden announces 'historic' deal — but still must win votes - NewsBreak

 “We need both bills to ride together.
 And we don’t have that right now,” Bush said.
 "I feel a bit bamboozled because this was not what I thought was coming today.”

-Instead, Congress approved an extension to Dec.
-3 of Sunday's deadline for routine transportation funds that were at risk of expiring without the infrastructure bill.
+To push his big package to completion in the divided Senate, Biden needs all Democrats’ support, with no votes to spare.
+The House is also split with just a few votes margin.

-The two holdout Democratic senators now hold enormous power, essentially deciding whether Biden will be able to deliver on the Democrats’ major campaign promises.
+The two holdout Democratic senators Manchin and Sinema now hold enormous power, essentially deciding whether or not Biden will be able to deliver on the Democrats’ major campaign promises.

+Sinema has been instrumental in pushing her party off a promise to undo the Republicans' 2017 tax cuts, forcing Democrats to take a different approach from simply raising top rates on individuals and corporations.

 At the same time, progressives achieved one key priority — Vermont Independent Bernie Sanders' proposal to provide hearing aid benefits for people on Medicare.
 However, his ideas to also include dental and vision care were left out.